La Wally

-Von Hillern's piece was originally serialized in Deutsche Rundschau and was reproduced in English as "A German Peasant Romance" in the Cornhill Magazine in 1875.
+Hillern's piece was originally serialized in Deutsche Rundschau and was reproduced in English as "A German Peasant Romance" in the Cornhill Magazine in 1875.

 The opera is best known for its aria "Ebben?
 Ne andrò lontana" ("Well, then?
 I'll go far away," act 1, sung when Wally decides to leave her home forever).
 American soprano Wilhelmenia Fernandez sang this aria in Jean-Jacques Beineix's 1981 movie Diva – a performance at the heart of the thriller.
 Catalani had composed this aria independently as "Chanson Groënlandaise" in 1878 and later incorporated it into his opera.

 The opera features a memorable operatic death in which the heroine throws herself into an avalanche.
 It is seldom performed, partly because of the difficulty of staging this scene, but Wally's principal aria is still sung frequently.

 Roles

 Synopsis

 The story is set in the Austrian Tyrol, where the free-spirited but vulnerable Wally is in love with the handsome Giuseppe Hagenbach.
 However, her father, Stromminger, wants her to marry Vincenzo Gellner.
 The opera concludes with Hagenbach and Wally pledging their love for each other but being killed by an avalanche.